GaraziLS/DevCamp-Capstone-Fontend/1-Frontend/Project READMEs Frontend/1-Creating a Navbar.md

 ## Creating an API

 We need an API to continue with the project, so before proceeding we'll create one.
 Go to the Backend folder and search for the Project READMEs to know how to create one.

+We'll need Axios to connect the frontend with the backend, so install it now: ``npm i axios``.